 This independent study was originally commissioned for the 2020 SALT conference catalogue.
 The survey is not a recommendation to invest in any of the funds cited, an action that requires extensive due diligence before allocations should be made.
 All data comes from databases and proprietary sources that receive performance numbers directly from each hedge fund.
-Addition time was spent contacting each fund to confirm data.
+Additional time was spent contacting each fund to confirm data.
 Nearly 3/4s of the funds confirmed data through conversation or provision of performance documents.
 The author is not responsible for any data inaccuracies, especially those manifested unintentionally or intentionally through the data reporting process to third parties or to himself.
-Again, all notential or existing investors must confirm all data hefore deciding to allocate or redeem.
+Again,

 Special thanks to Marina D'Angiolillo, research and professional services manager at Backstop BarclayHedge, for her extraordinary help for initially screening through thousands of funds in the firm's database and performing specific fund analysis.
-Additional thanks are extended to William Clarke, manager of Pregin's communication team, who also screened through thousands of funds for this survey.
+Additional thanks are extended to William Clarke, manager of Preqin's communication team, who also screened through thousands of funds for this survey.

 About the Author: This is Eric Uhlfelder's 17th annual hedge fund survey, with previous reports having been commissioned by The Financial Times, Barron's, and The Wall Street Journal.
 He covers global capital markets from New York over the past 25 years for various major financial publications.
-He wrote the first book on the advent of the europost currency unification, "Investing in The New Funds and the Proper Press and the base sarring a National Press Club Award.
-His website is www.clobalinvestmentreport pat
+He wrote the first book on the advent of the euro post currency unification, "Investing in The New Europe." for Bloomberg Press.
+And he has earned a National Press Club Award.
+His website is www.globalinvestmentreport.net.

-All rights of this survey belong to Eric Uhlfelder and a licensing agreement must be secured with Mr. Uhlfelder for any commercial use of this document
+All rights of this survey belong to Eric Uhlfelder and a licensing agreement must be secured with Mr. Uhlfelder for any commercial use of this document.